Doctor of Education

 The Leader of the Future, Finnish award for making mathematics inspirational (2016)

-The Art of Science Communication: An interdisciplinary approach to building Strong Communicators at Digital Grid Futures Institute
+Science Communication: Wayfinders.
+An interactive show for Stage 2 students.
+An interdisciplinary approach to building Strong Communicators at Digital Grid Futures Institute.

 I am also known as Laura the Maths Buster, with extensive expertise in making people fall in love with maths and utilise my personality and experiences to show the human side of learning mathematics.
 I worked professionally as a mathematics education influencer, postdoc researcher and a lecturer who makes you see maths in a way you didn't even know existed.
 My goals are centred around ensuring any audience understands the "why" in learning mathematical skills, by making mathematics approachable, exciting and an accessible integral life skill.